ECronin1973/Applied_Statistics_MyWork/README.md

  https:www.geeksforgeeks.org/how-to-make-a-scatter-plot-in-python-using-seaborn/

  A scatter plots was generated to visually display the difference between the three treatment groups (ctrl, trt1 and trt2).
 In addition to the f-statistic and p-values, it is easily visible to significant difference between each group.
-The following code was used to generate the scatter plot:
+The following code was used to generate a scatter plot:

  ```<python>
  # Set the style of the visualization